Goshogawara: Climate

-The city has a cold humid continental climate (Köppen Cfb) characterized by warm short summers and long cold winters with heavy snowfall.
+The city has a humid continental climate (Köppen Dfa) characterized by warm short summers and long cold winters with heavy snowfall.
 The average annual temperature in Goshogawara is 10.6 °C. The average annual rainfall is 1281 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.4 °C, and lowest in January, at around -1.5 °C.

 Demographics

 Per Japanese census data, the population of Goshogawara has declined over the past 40 years.

 History

 The area of Goshogawara was part of the holdings of the Tsugaru clan of Hirosaki Domain in the Edo period.
 With the post-Meiji restoration establishment of the modern municipalities system on April 1, 1889, the area became part of Kitatsugaru District, Aomori, and was divided into the villages of Goshogawara, Sakae, Miyoshi, Nakagawa, Nagahashi, Nanawa, Matsushima and Itayanagi on April 1, 1889.
 On July 1, 1898, Goshogawara was elevated to town status.
 On October 1, 1954.
 Goshogawara absorbed the villages of Sakae, Nakagawa, Nagahashi, Matsushima and Iizume to create the city of Goshogawara.
 On April 1, 1958, Goshogawara absorbed a portion of the town of Kizukuri.

 On March 28, 2005, the town of Kanagi, and the village of Shiura were merged into Goshogawara.

+In March 2024, the city announced the creation of its own "Citizen's Honor Award", with the intention of making sumo wrestler Takerufuji the first recipient of the prize following his historical championship win.